top of page

 Mission & Vision

-Walking Spirit’s mission is to enhance the accessible diversity, equity, and inclusion of our communities through evaluation, education, and adaptation with a radical hospitality approach to emphasize and maintain focus on the dignity, respect, and resiliency of all people of all abilities.
+Walking Spirit’s mission is to ensure all People with Disabilities and their loved ones feel a sense of Belonging in all aspects of life by enhancing the Accessible Diversity, Equity, and Inclusion of our communities through evaluation, education, and adaptation with a radical hospitality approach to emphasize and maintain focus on the dignity, respect, and resiliency of all people of all abilities.

 Where I Specialize